peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

 DNA control mixture) and also *Phytophthora agathidicida* (e.g. accession KP295308).

-You can confirm this by looking at the intermediate TSV files, e.g. using grep to show all lines with this species name:
+You can confirm this by looking at the sample tally TSV files, e.g. using grep to find the unique sequence matched to this species, and the sample counts for that sequence:

 .. code:: console

     $ grep "Phytophthora agathidicida" summary/thapbi-pict.ITS1.all_reads.onebp.tsv
     29de890989becddc5e0b10ecbbc11b1a_1524  1642459;1642465  Phytophthora agathidicida;Phytophthora castaneae
-    $ grep 29de890989becddc5e0b10ecbbc11b1a intermediate/ITS1/*.fasta
+    $ grep -E "(Sequence|29de890989becddc5e0b10ecbbc11b1a)" \
-    intermediate/ITS1/DNA10MIX_bycopynumber.fasta:>29de890989becddc5e0b10ecbbc11b1a_245
+      summary/thapbi-pict.ITS1.tally.tsv | cut -f 2-5
-    intermediate/ITS1/DNA10MIX_diluted25x.fasta:>29de890989becddc5e0b10ecbbc11b1a_655
+    DNA10MIX_bycopynumber  DNA10MIX_diluted25x  DNA10MIX_undiluted  DNA15MIX
-    intermediate/ITS1/DNA10MIX_undiluted.fasta:>29de890989becddc5e0b10ecbbc11b1a_624
+    245                    655                  624                 0
     $ thapbi_pict conflicts | grep 29de890989becddc5e0b10ecbbc11b1a
     29de890989becddc5e0b10ecbbc11b1a  species  Phytophthora agathidicida;Phytophthora castaneae